 The following table demonstrates the sensitivity to a reasonably possible change in interest rates on borrowings affected.
-With all other variables held constant, the Company's profit before tax is affected through the impact on floating rate borrowings, as follows:
+With all other variables held constant, the Company's profit before tax is affected through the impact on floating rate borrowings, as below.
+However, as the loan has been fully repaid during the current year, no interest rate risk is perceived.

-Year ended
+Year ended Year ended

-March 31, 2020 March 31, 2019
+March 31, 2021 March 31, 2020

-1% increase 1% decrease ase 1% increase 1% decr
+1% increase 1% decrease 1% increase 1% decrease

-(79,997) 79,997 (170,000) 170,000
+(79 997) 79 997